kexiZeroing/kexiZeroing.github.io/src/posts/pixel-resolution-fps.md

 When you zoom, everything gets scaled up (or down), and in that scenario, the choice of `px` or `em`/`rem` as your CSS unit doesn’t generally matter.
 It essentially applies a multiple to every unit, including pixels.
 But zoom isn’t the only way users make websites more usable for themselves, changing the default font size in the [browser settings](https://support.google.com/chrome/answer/96810) will redefine the default font size that all relative units will be based on (`rem`, `em`, `%`).

 On the web, the default font size is `16px`.
 Some users never change that default, but many do.
 Remember, `px` values do not scale up or down when the user changes their font size, but `em` and `rem` values do adjust in proportion to font size.
 So asking yourself: “Should this value scale up as the user increases their browser's default font size?”
 If the value should increase with the default font size, use `rem`.
 Otherwise, use `px`.

-> This practice works well on desktop, but the mobile space is less predictable.
-The relative font size handling on mobile is more than messy: https://www.matuzo.at/blog/2023/how-browsers-zoom-text

 CSS Length Units: https://codesandbox.io/embed/length-units-mcilvb
 - Absolute (1in, 1px, 1pt)